v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/unregistered-domain-email.md

 1. Make sure that you register all of your domains in Office 365 admin center.
 More information can be found [here](https://docs.microsoft.com/en-us/exchange/mail-flow-best-practices/manage-accepted-domains/manage-accepted-domains).

+2. Look for unusual connectors.
+Malicious actors will often create new inbound connectors in your Office 365 tenant to send spam.
+Most information on checking your connectors can be found [here](https://docs.microsoft.com/en-us/powershell/module/exchange/mail-flow/get-inboundconnector?view=exchange-ps).

+3. Lock down your on-premise servers and ensure that they are not compromised.

+> [!TIP]
-2. Lock down your on-premise servers and ensure that they are not compromised.
-There are many factors involved here, especially if these are third-party servers, but you will need to be able to make sure all mail leaving that server is legitimate.
+> There are many factors involved here, especially if these are third-party servers.
+Regardless, you will need to be able confirm that  all mail leaving your servers are legitimate.

-Once done, you will need to call Microsoft Support and ask to get your tenant unblocked to send from unregistered domains again.
+4. Once done, you will need to call Microsoft Support and ask to get your tenant unblocked to send from unregistered domains again.
 Providing the error code is helpful, but you will need to prove that your environment is secured and that spam will not be sent again.
-More information can be found [here](https://support.office.com/en-us/article/Contact-support-for-business-products-Admin-Help-32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b#ID0EAADAAA=online).
+More information on opening a support case can be found [here](https://support.office.com/en-us/article/Contact-support-for-business-products-Admin-Help-32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b#ID0EAADAAA=online).

 ## For more information